 Barts and The London Students' Association was established from the existing and thriving Clubs Unions of both colleges, formed to look after the interests of and provide activities for students of all courses studying in Barts and The London School of Medicine and Dentistry.

 The Vice President Barts and The London is a Trustee of Queen Mary Students' Union.
-BLSA representatives make up fifty per cent of the Union's of the student council and maintain a wide variety of active sports clubs and societies.
+BLSA representatives make up fifty per cent of the Students' Union's Student Council and maintain a wide variety of active Sports Clubs and Societies.